-Grand Chief Samuel Gargan noted the water strategy started quite a few years ago and have repeatedly requested to change the wording and said that there should be something without prejudice to the Dehcho Process.
+Grand Chief Samuel Gargan indicated that the Water Strategy started quite a few years ago and have repeatedly requested to change the wording and said that there should be something without prejudice to the Dehcho Process.
 You will see that the things that aboriginal people face.
-The water is a jurisdiction in our Dehcho process.
+The water is a jurisdiction in our Dehcho Process.

-The Leadership noted all their concerns regarding the pollution of the water and land and how it is affected the people and animals.
-There were a couple of suggestion that there needs to be a plan and they need to work together to resolve the matter before it gets worst.
-Thanked Mr. Kakfwi for his presentation.
+The Leadership noted all their concerns regarding the pollution of the water and land and how it is affecting the people and animals.
+There were a couple of suggestions that there needs to be planned and they need to work together to resolve the matter before it gets worst.
+Thanks to Mr. Kakfwi for his presentation.

-Richard Lafferty asked if there were any monies for putting on a summer programs which will focus on water and the students will be able to get credits.
+Richard Lafferty asked if there were any monies for putting on a summer program which will focus on water and the students will be able to get credits.

 Elder Rita Cli reminded people that we still have the Dehcho Land Use Plan, which was done by Dehcho people and harvesters and was passed in Kakisa in 2006.
 Since then GNWT and Canada have delayed the approval and implementation.
 The Dehcho have always said in the past, Dehcho is not against development.
 The Dehcho Land Use is done and the Gwich'in and Sahtu people are now working on theirs.
-Asked Mr. Kakfwi to help implement the Dehcho Land Use Plan so it can be a tool to help control the development after the effects and would really appreciate it.
 The younger generation would really benefit from it.